 - Sea Level Rise Scenario Selection: The police station would not be located directly adjacent to the shoreline, but it is within the SLR Inundation Zone.
 The functional lifespan of the asset is 50 years, the consequence of the structure being flooded is extremely high as the police station is considered an essential asset during emergency situations, and adaptive capacity is limited.
-The project manager selects the 100-year flood condition and uses the supplementary document "Sea Level Rise Scenario Selection and Calculating the Design Tide" to determine upper range sea level rise estimate for the year 2065 (34.6 inches as calculated using Appendix 3) as the appropriate scenario for planning. - Vulnerability Assessment: Although the police station will not be permanently inundated with 24 inches of sea level rise, it would be inundated by the 100-year flood event for all sea level rise projections greater than 6 inches.
+The project manager selects the 100-year flood condition and uses the supplementary document "Sea Level Rise Scenario Selection and Calculating the Design Tide" to determine upper range sea level rise estimate for the year 2065 (34.6 inches as calculated using Appendix 3) as the appropriate scenario for planning.
+Due to the location within the SLR Inundation Zone and presence of underground infrastructure, the facility is also exposed to potential groundwater rise. - Vulnerability Assessment: Although the police station will not be permanently inundated with 24 inches of sea level rise, it would be inundated by the 100-year flood event for all sea level rise projections greater than 6 inches.
 The asset is given a medium exposure rating, and is considered highly sensitive due to its function as a critical infrastructure that must be operational during an extreme flood event. - Risk Assessment: If the police station were inundated, it could be repaired at substantial cost.
 In addition, the disruption of its function during a flood event could lead to public safety impacts.
 The overall consequence, therefore, of siting the station in an area subject to this level of flooding is determined to be high.
-This project is a high priority for adaptation planning. - Adaptation Planning: The project manager evaluates raising grades and flood proofing to increase the adaptive capacity of the police station; however, these improvements are insufficient as access roads surrounding the asset would also be compromised during an extreme flood event.
+This project is a high priority for adaptation planning.
+Additionally, groundwater rise must also be considered in design of the project, such that basement walls, slabs and pumps are properly sized and protected from potential future corrosion. - Adaptation Planning: The project manager evaluates raising grades, increasing pump and structural capacities, and flood proofing to increase the adaptive capacity of the police station; however, these improvements are insufficient as access roads surrounding the asset would also be compromised during an extreme flood event.
 It would be too costly to build in sufficient adaptive capacity to the police station and its surroundings.
 The project manager decides that the police station should be sited in an alternate location at a higher grade.